imbryan/day-tracker/README.md

  * Ability to set runtime reminders for filling out certain category entries

 ### To-do
+ * Ability to add description to a category
  * Ability to create backups
  * Generate graphs for given time spans
  * Maybe make it easier to jump to non-adjacent days